nfxpnk/markguide/gulpfile.md

 - On change, runs the `compile:styles:assets:markguide` task.

-## Task: markguide:compile
+## Task: `markguide:compile`
-Description: Compiles all components pages for the markguide.
+Compiles all components pages for the markguide.

 #### Key Points:

-- Uses the `markguide.build()`` method to compile the pages.
+- Uses the `markguide.build()` method to compile the pages.

 ## Task: `markguide:compile:incremental`